rolemadelen/euisblue.github.io/_posts/en/2022-01-01-ror-partial-template.md

 </ul>
 ```

-There you go.
-Now lets replace those lines from `a.html.erb` and `b.html.erb`
+Now we can replace these codes in `a.html.erb` and `b.html.erb` with the partial we just created.

 ### Calling a partial